 The available city

 Stavanger Airport Sola has several daily departures to and from airports in cities such as Amsterdam, London, Copenhagen and Aberdeen.
 The flight from Gardermoen, Oslo to Stavanger takes just under an hour.

 A variety of unusual adventures can be enjoyed in and around Stavanger, including a cruise on the impressive Lyse Fjord and unique scenic splendours on and around the famous Pulpit Rock.
 Such activities could also include a barbecue at Helleren, sea fishing on Kvitsøy island, cycling through the distinctive and flat Jæren plains, and a concert at the historic Utstein monastery.
 Countless opportunities are available for excursions and social programmes, ask us for advice and help if you want to go out on tour.

 As a part of Rogaland, Stavanger enjoys the benefits of its status as the cuisine capital of Norway – a reputation that has been built up over the last few years.
 The city is like a deli – full of culinary delights.
 Our natural larder, the fjords rich with fish and shellfish, have, over the last decades, supplied dining opportunities for all tastes, budgets and occasions.
-Måltidets Hus (House of Dining) and the Culinary Institute of Norway are also important players in Stavanger’s culinary focus.
+Måltidets Hus (House of Dining) is also an important player in Stavanger’s culinary focus.
 In addition, the city has a wide selection of bars, pubs and night clubs, as well as, its own brewery.

 Three golf courses in the region and mild, snow-free winters, make it possible to play golf year round.

 Stavanger has the best-preserved collection of wooden buildings in northern Europe.
 In the district of Old Town, there are 173 listed houses and the world's only Canning Museum.